ucsd-cse29/fa25/src/week6/lab6.md

 ### Part 2-4: Makefile challenge in `headers` directory

-Let's go back to the `headers` directory and open the `Makefile` there, which is partially completed.
+Let's go back to the `headers` directory from the [Header Guards section](#header-guards) and open the `Makefile` there, which is partially completed.
 Complete the `Makefile` according to the requirements listed inside it.
 Feel free to copy code segments from above.
 Once you're done, try `make` to see your Makefile in action\!

-## Lab 6 Work Check-off (Due Monday, November 10)
+# Lab 6 Work Check-off (Due Monday, November 10)

-Commit and push your fix for `student.c` from the Part 1 Valgrind section to your Github Classroom repo from the Valgrind section above!
+Commit and push your fix for `student.c` from the Part 1 Valgrind section to your Github Classroom repo!